 Wedding is one of the most important events in one’s life.
 Each wedding comes with a lot of drama—venue, gifts, guests, gala, and invitations.
 The invitation card is your official announcement to your friends and family and you might want to make the most of it.

-You’d want your invitations to be memorable.
-But before you go ahead to explore design options for your invitations, think what purpose will your invitation card serve?
+Whichever option you go ahead with, you’d want your invitations to be memorable.
+But before that, think about what purpose will your invitation card serve?

 Second, you’d want it to meet the recipients’ eye.
 You’d want a card that gets your guests to behold it even after the wedding.